lawmurray/Birch.Eclipse/README.md

 After installation, it is possible to create the update site.
 Open the `site.xml` file of the `Birch.EclipseSite` project and click the *Build All* button.

 To change the version number, it is necessary to modify the `feature.xml` file under the *Birch.EclipseFeature* project.

+### Building the update site

+Within Eclipse:

+  * In `Birch.Eclipse`, compile and install *File > Export > Deployable plug-ins and fragments*.
+  * In `Birch.EclipseFeature`, `feature.xml`, *Included Plug-ins* tab, remove the current plug-in and add the new one.
+Click *Versions* button and select anything to update the version number properly.
+  * In `Birch.EclipseSite`, `site.xml`, *Site Map* tab, update the plug-in versions that should be included, then build.